-From the User dashboard, click on 'Start new self-assessment'.
+From the User Dashboard, click on 'Start now' to start a new self-assessment.

 2. Complete your details

 Please complete some basic information on your institutional affiliation on the next page to continue to the self-assessment.
 You only have to complete this information once, the system will pre-fill it for you later on.